ashish-babu-03/Reverix/README.md

 - *"Romantic evening with my partner"*
 - *"Family of 7, want something light"*

-Reverix calls **Mistral 7B via OpenRouter** to analyze your mood, match it to currently playing movies, recommend theatres by vibe, and suggest the best seat zone.
+Reverix calls **Llama 3.3 70B via OpenRouter** to analyze your mood, match it to currently playing movies, recommend theatres by vibe, and suggest the best seat zone.

 ### Theatre Vibe Classification
 Every theatre is classified by its personality: